hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 Setting the power plant mode is a bit tricky, because the manufacturer does not provide any public API for that.
 Hence, we need to figure out what endpoints are called from the manufacturer's UI and replicate that.
 This is also a potential point of failure, because the manufacturer might change the UI and break our script.
+On the positive side, we do not have to interact with the power plant directly.

 Forcing the user to upload configuration to the server might be too much of a stretch, so we'll use a rudimentary Telegram-based API for this.